-1. You must also protect the cervical vertebrae roughly parallel to your throat with rigid material.
+- 1. You must also protect the cervical vertebrae roughly parallel to your throat with rigid material.
 This might be a combination of a gorget, helm or hood insert.
-Figure 2 shows the area that must be covered.
+Figure 2 shows the area that must be covered. - 2.
+Neck protection with a gap of less than 9mm (for example, where the ends of two plates meet) meets this standard, so long as the gap is not within the front or rear 90 degree arc.